WinstonWantsAUserName/supermemo_web_import/README.md

 Select text and press `Ctrl + Shift + Alt + A` in the browser (currently supporting Chrome, Firefox and Microsoft Edge) to import to SuperMemo.
 Press `Ctrl + Alt + A` for quick import without GUI.

 For incremental web browsing (that is, not importing the whole article but instead highlight on the browser), press `Ctrl + Shift + Alt + B`.
 You need a highlighter plugin (eg, [Super Simple Highlighter](https://chromewebstore.google.com/detail/super-simple-highlighter/hhlhjgianpocpoppaiihmlpgcoehlhio)) for this to work, and you need to set the highlight shortcut to `Shift + Alt + H`.
+Video guide: https://www.youtube.com/watch?v=fUOiNeFtVBk

 Please reload the script (via right clicking the AHK icon on the task bar) if something went wrong.
 This script depends on the UIA library and it might not work all the time (eg, not being able to retrieve current page's URL)--reloading mostly does the trick.